 facilities should act as community hubs for local activity.
-The scale of the neighbourhood centre and the uses contained within it will ensure good levels of access to local everyday needs, and will reinforce the objective of integrating new and existing communities.
+The scale of the neighbourhood centres and the uses contained within them will ensure good levels of access for local everyday needs, and will reinforce the objective of integrating new and existing communities.